TanStack/table/docs/guide/global-filtering.md

 If you want to use a custom global filter function, you can define the function and pass it to the globalFilterFn option.

+> **Note:** It is often a popular idea to use fuzzy filtering functions for global filtering.
+This is discussed in the [Fuzzy Filtering Guide](./fuzzy-filtering.md).

 ```jsx
 const customFilterFn = (rows, columnId, filterValue) => {
   // custom filter logic